 In order to enable BOOTP, simply use an editor to delete the "#" (if there is no "#", then BOOTP is already enabled).
 Then edit the BOOTP configuration file (usually /etc/bootptab) and enter the name, network type (1 for Ethernet), Ethernet address and the IP address, subnet mask and gateway of the print server.
-Unfortunately, the exact format for doing this is not standardized, so you will need to refer to your system documentation to determine how to enter this information (many UNIX[®] systems also have template examples in the bootptab file that you can use for reference).
-Some examples of typical /etc/bootptab entries include:
+Unfortunately, the exact format for doing this is not standardized, so you will need to refer to your system documentation to determine how to enter this information (many UNIX® systems also have template examples in the bootptab file that you can use for reference).
+Some examples of typical /etc/bootptab entries include: ("BRN" below is "BRW" for a wireless network.)

+'''

 BRN_310107 1 00:80:77:31:01:07 192.189.207.3

+'''